By the end of this section, you will be able to:

-Although the immediate effect of these provisions was quite profound, over time the Republicans in Congress gradually lost interest in pursuing Reconstruction policies, and the Reconstruction ended with the end of military rule in the South and the withdrawal of the Union army in 1877.20 Following the army’s removal, political control of the South fell once again into the hands of white men, and violence was used to discourage blacks from exercising the rights they had been granted.21 The revocation of voting rights, or disenfranchisement, took a number of forms; not every southern state used the same methods, and some states used more than one, but they all disproportionately affected black voter registration and turnout.22
+Although the immediate effect of these provisions was quite profound, over time the Republicans in Congress gradually lost interest in pursuing Reconstruction policies, and the Reconstruction ended with the end of military rule in the South and the withdrawal of the Union army in 1877.20 Following the army’s removal, political control of the South fell once again into the hands of White men, and violence was used to discourage Black people from exercising the rights they had been granted.21 The revocation of voting rights, or disenfranchisement, took a number of forms; not every southern state used the same methods, and some states used more than one, but they all disproportionately affected Black voter registration and turnout.22

 Perhaps the most famous of the tools of disenfranchisement were literacy tests and understanding tests.
 Literacy tests, which had been used in the North since the 1850s to disqualify naturalized European immigrants from voting, called on the prospective voter to demonstrate his (and later her) ability to read a particular passage of text.
-However, since voter registration officials had discretion to decide what text the voter was to read, they could give easy passages to voters they wanted to register (typically whites) and more difficult passages to those whose registration they wanted to deny (typically blacks).
+However, since voter registration officials had discretion to decide what text the voter was to read, they could give easy passages to voters they wanted to register (typically White people) and more difficult passages to those whose registration they wanted to deny (typically Black people).
 Understanding tests required the prospective voter to explain the meaning of a particular passage of text, often a provision of the U.S. Constitution, or answer a series of questions related to citizenship.
-Again, since the official examining the prospective voter could decide which passage or questions to choose, the difficulty of the test might vary dramatically between white and black applicants.23 Even had these tests been administered fairly and equitably, however, most blacks would have been at a huge disadvantage, because few could read.
-Although schools for blacks had existed in some places, southern states had made it largely illegal to teach slaves to read and write.
-At the beginning of the Civil War, only 5 percent of blacks could read and write, and most of them lived in the North.24 Some were able to take advantage of educational opportunities after they were freed, but many were not able to gain effective literacy.
+Again, since the official examining the prospective voter could decide which passage or questions to choose, the difficulty of the test might vary dramatically between White and Black applicants.23 Even had these tests been administered fairly and equitably, however, most Black people would have been at a huge disadvantage, because few could read.
+Although schools for Black people had existed in some places, southern states had made it largely illegal to teach slaves to read and write.
+At the beginning of the Civil War, only 5 percent of Black people could read and write, and most of them lived in the North.24 Some were able to take advantage of educational opportunities after they were freed, but many were not able to gain effective literacy.

-In some states, poorer, less literate white voters feared being disenfranchised by the literacy and understanding tests.
-Some states introduced a loophole, known as the grandfather clause, to allow less literate whites to vote.
-The grandfather clause exempted those who had been allowed to vote in that state prior to the Civil War and their descendants from literacy and understanding tests.25 Because blacks were not allowed to vote prior to the Civil War, but most white men had been voting at a time when there were no literacy tests, this loophole allowed most illiterate whites to vote (Figure 5.5) while leaving obstacles in place for blacks who wanted to vote as well.
-Time limits were often placed on these provisions because state legislators realized that they might quickly be declared unconstitutional, but they lasted long enough to allow illiterate white men to register to vote.26
+In some states, poorer, less literate White voters feared being disenfranchised by the literacy and understanding tests.
+Some states introduced a loophole, known as the grandfather clause, to allow less literate White people to vote.
+The grandfather clause exempted those who had been allowed to vote in that state prior to the Civil War and their descendants from literacy and understanding tests.25 Because Black people were not allowed to vote prior to the Civil War, but most White men had been voting at a time when there were no literacy tests, this loophole allowed most illiterate White people to vote (Figure 5.5) while leaving obstacles in place for Black people who wanted to vote as well.
+Time limits were often placed on these provisions because state legislators realized that they might quickly be declared unconstitutional, but they lasted long enough to allow illiterate White men to register to vote.26

-Although these methods were usually sufficient to ensure that blacks were kept away from the polls, some dedicated African Americans did manage to register to vote despite the obstacles placed in their way.
-To ensure their vote was largely meaningless, the white elites used their control of the Democratic Party to create the white primary: primary elections in which only whites were allowed to vote.
+Although these methods were usually sufficient to ensure that Black people were kept away from the polls, some dedicated African Americans did manage to register to vote despite the obstacles placed in their way.
+To ensure their vote was largely meaningless, the White elites used their control of the Democratic Party to create the White primary: primary elections in which only White people were allowed to vote.
 The state party organizations argued that as private groups, rather than part of the state government, they had no obligation to follow the Fifteenth Amendment’s requirement not to deny the right to vote on the basis of race.
 Furthermore, they contended, voting for nominees to run for office was not the same as electing those who would actually hold office.
-So they held primary elections to choose the Democratic nominee in which only white citizens were allowed to vote.28 Once the nominee had been chosen, he or she might face token opposition from a Republican or minor-party candidate in the general election, but since white voters had agreed beforehand to support whoever won the Democrats’ primary, the outcome of the general election was a foregone conclusion.
+So they held primary elections to choose the Democratic nominee in which only White citizens were allowed to vote.28 Once the nominee had been chosen, he or she might face token opposition from a Republican or minor-party candidate in the general election, but since White voters had agreed beforehand to support whoever won the Democrats’ primary, the outcome of the general election was a foregone conclusion.

-With blacks effectively disenfranchised, the restored southern state governments undermined guarantees of equal treatment in the Fourteenth Amendment.
-They passed laws that excluded African Americans from juries and allowed the imprisonment and forced labor of “idle” black citizens.
-The laws also called for segregation of whites and blacks in public places under the doctrine known as “separate but equal.”
-As long as nominally equal facilities were provided for both whites and blacks, it was legal to require members of each race to use the facilities designated for them.
-Similarly, state and local governments passed laws limiting what neighborhoods blacks and whites could live in.
+With Black people effectively disenfranchised, the restored southern state governments undermined guarantees of equal treatment in the Fourteenth Amendment.
+They passed laws that excluded African Americans from juries and allowed the imprisonment and forced labor of “idle” Black citizens.
+The laws also called for segregation of White and Black people in public places under the doctrine known as “separate but equal.”
+As long as nominally equal facilities were provided for both White and Black people, it was legal to require members of each race to use the facilities designated for them.
+Similarly, state and local governments passed laws limiting what neighborhoods Black and White people could live in.
 Collectively, these discriminatory laws came to be known as Jim Crow laws.
 The Supreme Court upheld the separate but equal doctrine in 1896 in Plessy v.
-Ferguson, consistent with the Fourteenth Amendment’s equal protection clause, and allowed segregation to continue.29
+Ferguson, inconsistent with the Fourteenth Amendment’s equal protection clause, and allowed segregation to continue.29